Kristian Kullamäe: Professional career

 A native of Tallinn, Kullamäe started his career in 2014 in the ranks of Audentes, which at the time played in the Estonian first division Korvpalli Meistriliiga (KML).
 On 13 September 2016, Kullamäe signed with Rockets Gotha of the German second division ProA.
 After helping his team advance to the league finals, Kullamae made his debut in the top-tier Basketball Bundesliga (BBL) in the following 2017–2018 season.
 On 31 July 2018, Kullamäe returned to the ProA by signing with Baunach Young Pikes for the 2018–2019 season.
 On 11 July 2019, he signed with Real Canoe of the Spanish LEB Oro.

 On 6 August 2020, Kullamäe signed a three-year contract with San Pablo Burgos of the Liga ACB.
 Under the terms of his contract, Kullamäe spent his first year playing on loan for Palma of the LEB Oro, where he was one of the leading players with 16.0 points per game.
 In the following season, he made his Liga ACB debut with Burgos, playing limited minutes.
 Kullamae chose to opt out of the final year of his contract after Burgos were relegated to LEB Oro for the 2022–23 season.

 On 1 August 2022, Kullamäe signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.
 On 30 November 2022, Kullamäe recorded 24 points (9/12 FG), six rebounds, seven assists and a 28-point PIR in a 104–98 home win over Cedevita Olimpija.

+On 24 July 2025, Kullamäe for the second time in his career signed one–year contract with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.